lifepillar/vim-zeef/Readme.md

 - CTRL-Z: toggles between exact and fuzzy matching.
 - Esc, CTRL-C: closes Zeef without performing any action.
 - Enter: accepts the current choice.
-- CTRL-S, CTRL-V, CTRL-T: same as Enter, but also open a horizonal split, vertical split or tab window, respectively.
+- CTRL-S, CTRL-V, CTRL-T: same as Enter, but also opens a horizonal split, vertical split or tab window, respectively.

 Zeef supports using the mouse (see `:help 'mouse'`): you may select and